Undergraduate Policies and Statements

 Absence from Course Commitments

-Students should familiarize themselves with university policy on Academic Consideration.
+Students should familiarize themselves with the university's policy on Academic Consideration.
 Students missing course work for medical, compassionate or extenuating circumstances can request academic consideration by completing a request at the central academic consideration portal.
 Students are permitted one academic consideration request per course per term without supporting documentation.
 Note that supporting documentation is always required for academic consideration requests for examinations scheduled by the office of the registrar (e.g. December and April exams).
 Students should also note that the instructor may designate one assessment per course per term that requires supporting documentation.

 Accommodation for Religious Holidays